PythWare/Conception-2-Modding-Tools/README.md

 # Conception-II-Modding-Tools
 Conception II lightweight Python coded Modding Tools.
-The scripts are extremely lightwegiht in my opinion with few dependencies, the goal was lightweight GUI based modding tools to make modding easier for modders.
+The scripts are extremely lightweight in my opinion with few dependencies, the goal was lightweight GUI based modding tools to make modding easier for modders.
 The file size of mods made is not a concern, whether your mod becomes smaller or larger than the original game's files doesn't matter anymore since the Mod Manager makes sure the game supports the change in file size.
 Essentially, mod without worry about file size because the Mod Manager will make sure your mod is applied regardless of the size of the file.

-Requirements: The scripts must be in the same directory as Conception 2's game directory, you must have python 3 installed, and must not alter the files the Mod Creator makes unless you know what you're doing since the custom formats I designed are meant to be used by the Mod Manager and Mod Creator.
+Requirements: The scripts must be in the same directory as Conception 2's game directory, you must have python 3 installed, and must not alter the files the Mod Creator and Mod Manager makes unless you know what you're doing since the custom formats I designed are meant to be used by the Mod Manager and Mod Creator.

 1. Unpacker(Console based): The Unpacker will first backup the original CFSI container files into a "Backups_Folder", unpack files from the CFSI container files into the Unpacked_Files folder, and decompress any files that use compression.
 It will also add metadata at the end of every file unpacked for the mod creator and mod manager to use later.
 It's essential you don't modify the Tail metadata(the metadata written at the end of every file by the unpacker) so that the Mod Creator and Mod Manager work without issue.